Passive Activity Losses

 Understanding Passive Losses

-A Passive Activity Losses may be claimed by a rental property owner or a limited partner based on their proportional share of a partnership.
+A Passive Loss may be claimed by a rental property owner or a limited partner based on their proportional share of a partnership.
 Passive Losses can be written off only against passive gains.
 Passive Activity Losses can include a loss from the sale of the passive business or property in addition to expenses exceeding income.
 When losses exceed the income from passive activities, the rest of the loss can be carried forward to the next tax year provided there is some passive income to write it off against.

 Passive Activity: the IRS Definition